 Be honest here.
 Is this EVERYONE’S experience with this person, or just yours?

 Think about how this person interacts with other people in their life.
 Do they have a successful job?
 Healthy relationships?
 Friendships?
-Have they raised stand up kids?
+Have they raised stand-up kids?

 There’s a good chance that they just don’t like you.
 Or they may have some vendetta against you for something that has happened in the past.

-When people think about Narcissism, they often think about characteristics like “selfish, manipulative, lack of empathy” - if we’re being honest, a lot of people display these characteristic when dealing with someone they don’t like - especially when are hurt, angry and feel betrayed.
+When people think about Narcissism, they often think about characteristics like “selfish, manipulative, lack of empathy” - if we’re being honest, a lot of people display these characteristics when dealing with someone they don’t like - especially when are hurt, angry and feel betrayed.